-If your hips are rotated forward properly (not in external rotation) and you find that you still have duck feet, you may find that the source of the outward turn is coming from just below the knee which causes the tibia (shin bones) to point outwards.
+If your hips are in proper alignment (not in external rotation) and you find that you still have duck feet, you may find that the source of the outward turn is coming from just below the knee which causes the tibia (shin bones) to point outwards.
 Consequently, your feet will also point out.

 The usual cause in this case is tight hamstrings, and it can cause knee pain when you engage in rigorous physical activity.

 So how do you test for external tibial rotation?

 When you lay flat on your back and look down toward your feet and see that your kneecaps face straight upwards while your toes point outwards, you have an external tibial rotation.